DSCI-554/project-elements/presentation/TRANSCRIPT.md

 ## Slide 2

 We decided to split the work by section while also allowing each other to put a little time in each other's tasks.
 Aishwarya focused on creating the powerpoints and writing the paper.
 She also created an interactive donut/pie chart.
 Zixin focused her efforts on the line chart and the tree map.
 She also gave input for the powerpoints.
-Weidi created the d3 map and the mapbox map.
+Weidi created the d3 map and the mapbox map and contributed in writing about the maps.
 The video was a group effort.

 ## Slide 3